-MINI CUP REGIONAL/QUALIFIER REGULATIONS
+MINI CUP REGULATIONS

-These rules are suggested for Mini Cup Regional/Qualifier Series that are approved by MotoAmerica and will provide the participants the opportunity to receive bonus points for the MotoAmerica AMA Mini Cup Championship Final.
-Riders participating in at least one approved Regional/Qualifier race will be granted 10 bonus points that will be added to the points accumulated during the national Final weekend which will determine the National Champions.
+These rules are mandatory for the MotoAmerica AMA Mini Cup Championship and may be used as a guideline for all MotoAmerica approved regional races.
+Riders participating in at least one approved regional race will be granted 10 bonus points that will be added to the points accumulated during the national Final weekend which will determine the National Champions.
 The maximum points that will be added to the Championship final is 10 points.
-These Sporting Regulations do not supersede the Series Promoter Regulations.
-The Technical Regulations are expected to be followed as much as possible and will be enforced at the MotoAmerica AMA Mini Cup Championship Final.